DriftCascade/DriftCascade-Site/site/content/blog/optimizing-fovmapping-with-raycastcommand.md

 ### Remaining Single-Threaded Work

 Two sections of the code remain outside the job system.
 The first is the `TopUp` step, which fills buffers from the work queue.
-To parallelize, this would require multiple threads pop-ing from the same queue simultaneously which is too much synchronization and not directly supported by the jobs containers.
-Even initializing the state would take a contiguous array of freshly popped directions and write into non continuous slots of the *active set*.
+To parallelize, this would require multiple threads popping from the same queue simultaneously which is too much synchronization and not directly supported by the jobs containers.
+Even initializing the state would take a contiguous array of freshly popped directions and write into non-continuous slots of the *active set*.
 Using parallel writers with different indices is less ideal, and although the algorithm avoids write conflicts, this needs to be formally proven for burst compiler safety checks (Or use the [new ](https://docs.unity3d.com/6000.2/Documentation/ScriptReference/Unity.Collections.NativeDisableParallelForRestrictionAttribute.html)`[NativeDisableParallelForRestrictionAttribute]` attribute).
-Overall this task a low priority for further optimization.
+Overall, this task is a low priority for further optimization.

 The second outstanding step, writing back into the color array, is clearer in how it could be updated for parallelization.
 A potential approach involves writing directly from the job system to a native array and then, in a final step, copying from the native array back to the managed array.
 This contrasts with the current incremental approach each wave.
 However, it's unclear if this would provide significant gains, since the reads/writes are not contiguous anyway.

 ## New Bake Algorithm: Distance Based Search

 After spending far more time than I anticipated optimizing the bake process, I could return to my original goal of experimenting with the bake algorithm game logic itself.
 Surprisingly, after streamlining the algorithm, the code became simpler, not more complex, contrary to my initial fears and common optimization challenges.
-With a clear consolidation of direction, state and logic, I could now focus on further refinements.
+With a clear consolidation of direction, state, and logic, I could now focus on further refinements.

-*Salvage War’s* current test map uses Unity terrain and has high valley walls surrounding all edges to prevent units leaving the map bounds.
-One of my hopes for the detailed FOVMapping approach was to handle Starcraft-style cliffs naturally, where units at the bottom of a cliff don’t have visibility onto units on top of the cliff.
+*Salvage War's* current test map uses Unity terrain and has high valley walls surrounding all edges to prevent units leaving the map bounds.
+One of my hopes for the detailed FOVMapping approach was to handle Starcraft-style cliffs naturally, where units at the bottom of a cliff don't have visibility onto units on top of the cliff.
 However, while this worked when units were directly next to the cliff, they often had visibility above the cliff if they backed away somewhat.
-After investigating the vertical angle based binary search, I realized the algorithm was working correctly … to find the top of the valley walls.
+After investigating the vertical angle-based binary search, I realized the algorithm was working correctly … to find the top of the valley walls.

 {{< quad-view >}}
 ![Classic raycasts: close to cliff](https://res.cloudinary.com/driftcascade/image/upload/v1761167904/SceneViewRaycastsClose_mtfxeb.jpg)
 ![Classic raycasts: away from cliff](https://res.cloudinary.com/driftcascade/image/upload/v1761167900/SceneViewRaycastsAway_ik4jxx.jpg)
 {{< /quad-view >}}

 I realized in my head I was imagining the algorithm optimizing for the max distance directly, not the angle, so I tried that out.
 I updated the algorithm to use a distance-based binary search.
-The main complexity was the need to alternate ground position finding raycasts with obstacle finding raycasts, which was easily managed by extending the active direction’s state struct.
+The main complexity was the need to alternate ground position finding raycasts with obstacle finding raycasts, which was easily managed by extending the active direction's state struct.
 All my previous work paid off, since this change was made much faster and was more easily tested.
 Overall, I am satisfied with the distance-based raycasts, and they prevent units in both directions from looking over the cliff edge, while completely avoiding accidentally looking at the valley walls.
 For most use cases in my game, I believe this distance-based algorithm will be preferable.

 {{< quad-view >}}
 ![Classic Algorithm - Close to Cliff](https://res.cloudinary.com/driftcascade/image/upload/v1761167904/SS-Classic-CloseToCliff_onlpn9.jpg)